enormandeau/github_tutorial/files/04_basic_workflow.md

 ## Interlude

-The commands described above give you most of what you will need to use git successfully.
+The commands described above give you most of what you will need to use Git successfully.

 ## Next section